 This has been an incredibly powerful story as we talk about what this “new” hybrid world looks like — a blurred line between home and office; flexible working; and more.

-Each session in this kickoff event for UCC Collaborative Day brought something to the table.
+Each session in this UCC Collaborative Day event brought something to the table.
 What were your biggest takeaways?

-If you missed UCC Collaborative Day today and want to rewatch all the sessions, you can still register!
+If you missed UCC Collaborative Day and want to rewatch all the sessions, you can still register.
 AVIXA CTS RUs are not available in the archives, but you’ll still want to catch what you missed.
-Register for LAVNCH EMEA here, and let us know your favorite moments from the day on social media.
+Register for LAVNCH EMEA here before reading the next story: